Barbaras Timeline

 476 Van Buren St. Henry McCrory Policeman

-• His daughter may already be at St. Vincent’s Infant Asylum, 483 Second Avenue
+• Josephine at St. Vincent’s Infant Asylum, 483 Second Avenue

 1898 r.
 454 29th7 David Barbaras brewer